pjakiela/ECON523/exercises/R2-regression.md

 First, consider what happens when we **only** have a treatment effect in the countries with the lowest proportion treated.
 Create a variable `impact3a` that is equal to 10 for treated observations in Ethiopia and Ghana, and equal to zero for everybody else.
 Then, create an outcome variable `y3a` that is the sum of `e_foodsec` and `impact3a`.
-You can see the average treatment effect across all the treated observations in the sample summarizing impact3a among all treated individuals.
-How does that compare to the results of regressions with and without fixed effects, or to the results from a regression that only includes data from Ethiopia and Ghana?
+You can see the average treatment effect across all the **treated** observations in the sample by summarizing impact3a among treated individuals.
+How does that compare to the results of regressions with and without fixed effects?
+Which do you think better captures the average treatment effect, and why (this is a trick question)?

 #### Part (b)